CEI-lab/ece3400-2017/docs/tutorials/3Dprinting/3D_Printing_Tutorial.md

 * Accuracy: 0.15m layer thickness, 0.15mm XY positioning

 ### 2. Export your part as a .stl file
 Solidworks and Autodesk both allow you to save/export your designs as .stl files.
 [Here](./stl-files.md) is more info on what an stl-file really is.

+### 3. Submit your parts to be printed
+Fill out the google form [here](https://docs.google.com/forms/d/e/1FAIpQLScdXLNbjt86BNXwdHtN3UUNWahkpr63f4GTkA4MlCiMCpedHw/viewform?usp=sf_link), and a TA will print your part as soon as they are able to.

 ## Printing Your Part
 ## XZZY+